radiomicsgroup/determine-samples/README.md

 ** You can check all the enviroment variables running the command `printenv`

+## :dizzy: Custom images

+The custom images contains some extra commands and utilities like

+- Github CLI(command `gh`), you can authenticate with github running `gh auth login`
+- Parallel(command `parallel`), to launch concurrent task using a file with the commands(this is the same command using in the old cluster).
+- Disk Usage(command `gh`), a better 'df' alternative.
+- A modern replacement for ‘ls’(command `exa`).
+- Simple terminal UI for git commands(command `lazygit`)

 ## :memo: Templates

 You can check some basic templates.